 - enrolled in an Australian Qualifications Framework, accredited higher education or vocational education and training course

 - a full-time student enrolled on an internal basis (except where a person, by reason of disability, is enrolled on a part-time basis and/or on an external basis).

-International students on an Endeavour Scholarship, an Australian Awards Scholarship, or an International Postgraduate Research Scholarship, are also eligible.
+International students on an Endeavour Scholarship, an Australian Awards Scholarship, or a Research Training Program (RTP) Scholarship, are also eligible.

 What you need

 - student ID or TAFE NSW Tertiary Student Learner Number

 - to have given consent for the tertiary institution to share your details with TfNSW, at least 2 days before you apply for your transport concession entitlement card:

 - if your institution doesn’t have a specific online form for this, you'll need to complete a consent form – PDF and hand it in to your student centre.